CSBSJU/CSCI-130/pages/Lab03.md

    Option Explicit On

    Public Class frmLab02
-       'A button that computes the monthly net pay given the annual gross pay ' and the monthly deductions
+       ' A button that computes the monthly net pay given the annual gross pay ' and the monthly deductions
-       Private Sub btnComputeNetMonthlyPay_Click(sender As Object, e As EventArgs) ...
+       Private Sub btnComputeNetMonthlyPay_Click(sender As Object, e As EventArgs) ' ...

        End

-       'A button that terminates the VB project Private Sub btnQuit(sender As Object, e As EventArgs) Handles btnQuit.Click
+       ' A button that terminates the VB project Private Sub btnQuit(sender As Object, e As EventArgs) Handles btnQuit.Click

        End